seancorfield/depstar/README.md

 # Changes

+* 0.4.2 -- Dec 31, 2019 -- Address #22 by automatically setting `Multi-Release: true` in the uberjar manifest if any multi-release JAR files are consumed.
 * 0.4.1 -- Dec 31, 2019 -- Address #21 by ignoring `.keep` files.
 * 0.4.0 -- Dec 31, 2019 -- Address #20 by adding `-C` / `--compile` option to AOT-compile the main namespace for an uberjar.
 * 0.3.4 -- Oct 18, 2019 -- Fix #19 by following symlinks when copying directories.